RhymeForge ยท Word page

 Assonance

-The vowel between prop and prob carries the rhyme โ€” the consonants step aside.
+The vowel between prop and jobs carries the rhyme โ€” the consonants step aside.

 Consonance

-Prop and ape share the closing shape, even when the vowels disagree.
+Prop and app share the closing shape, even when the vowels disagree.

 Why prop rhymes the way it does

 Prop is one-syllable, its rhyme-relevant vowel sitting on the round /ษ’/, then it lands on a stopped consonant.
-In our 54,000-word dictionary the perfect-rhyme pool returns 43 matches, family rhymes 0, additive and subtractive together 78, assonance 5,598, and consonance 358.
-The empty family column matters less than it looks.
-Family rhymes are a strict-classifier construct; the songwriter's ear accepts most assonance matches in their place.
+In our 54,000-word dictionary the perfect-rhyme pool returns 76 matches, family rhymes 0, additive and subtractive together 113, assonance 4,921, and consonance 561.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 The songwriter's move is to pick a small set of strict rhymes for the chorus and open up to family and assonance through the verses.
 Prop rewards slant rhyming because the strict pool, when over-used, calls attention to itself.

 More songwriting tools